Software documentation for management, scheduling, and optimization of field operations

 • In the right section Fields, search for status_complete: click and drag this field to the Legend area of your chart configuration.

-• Still on the right, search for id and drag this field to the Values area of the configuration.
+• Still on the right, search for id and drag the field to the Values area of the configuration.

-• To the right of the id field you just added, expand the options with the arrow and select Count: here, we only want to count the rows, not sum them.
+• To the right of the id field you just added, expand the options with the arrow and choose Count: here we want to count the rows, not sum them.

 Power BI first chart

-The Format section of the Visualization tab in the chart configuration allows you to modify the title, colors, labels, etc.
+The Format section of the Visualizations tab in the chart configuration lets you edit the title, colors, labels, etc.

 Power BI chart visualization